-The Americans With Disabilities Act
+The Americans with Disabilities Act

-The Family Medical Leave Act of 1993
+The Family and Medical Leave Act of 1993

-A total of 12 weeks unpaid leave for serious illness
+A total of 12 weeks unpaid leave

-Continued benefits during medical or family leave
+Continued benefits during leave

 The Genetic Information Nondiscrimination Act of 2008